zoufaond/matlab_sympy_eoms/3D_double_pend/Quaternion_simulation/MuscleForces/README.md

 $$G = \begin{bmatrix}-Q_1 & Q_0 & Q_3 & -Q_2\\\ -Q_2&-Q_3& Q_0& Q_1 \\\ -Q_3& Q_2& -Q_1& Q_0\end{bmatrix}.$$

-I have derived a vector of generalized forces, I mapped it to a vector of external torques, which works correctly.
-However, when I mapped the external torques back to generalized forces, the generalized forces were different.
-Does that mean that this mapping is not unique and different generalized forces in terms of quaternion can rotation represent the same external torques applied to a rigid body?

-Edit:

-I am creating a biomechanical model.
-My Equations of motion (for 1 joint) are:
+Equations of motion for 1 joint represented by quaternion is:

 $$\textbf{M}(Q)\dot{q}=f(q)$$

 where $q = (Q_0,Q_1,Q_2,Q_3,\omega_x,\omega_y,\omega_z)^T$, $\textbf{M}(Q)$ is joint-space mass matrix and $f(q)$ are the external forces ($\omega_x$, $\omega_y$, $\omega_z$ are angular velocities).
-To add a contribution of muscle force to the equations of motion, I calculate the muscle length $l_m = f(Q_0,Q_1,Q_2,Q_3)$, then I calculate the $4 \times 1$ jacobian $J_Q$ w.r.t. the quaternion coordinates
+To add a contribution of muscle forces to the equations of motion, muscle length needs to be calculated ($l_m = f(Q_0,Q_1,Q_2,Q_3)$), jacobian $J_Q$ w.r.t. the quaternion coordinates can be calculated as:

 $$J_Q = \frac{\partial l_m(\textbf{Q})}{\partial Q_i} $$

-from this I calculate $3 \times 1$ vector of external torques
+from this external torques can be obtained:

 $$\tau_E = \frac{1}{2} G J_Q F_m$$

 where $F_m$ is a scalar muscle force.
-Then I can finish my equations of motion:
+Then the finished equations of motion can be created:

 $$
 \textbf{M}(Q)\dot{q}=f(q)+